jvisser/golden-axe-32x-edition/doc/compression.md

 - `NemesisDecompressToRAM` routine: **$2FDA**

 ## Tile maps
 Tile maps use a custom compression algorithm.
-This is used for both the graphics map and collision map.
+This is used for both the graphics map and height map.

 This algorithm seems to be specifically designed for the game's in memory map data format.
 Map's are decompressed/stored in an 128x32 byte buffer in memory.
 This allows for maps of a maximum size of 2048x512 pixels.
 The decompression routine can decompress an arbitrary sized map into such a buffer.